 Initially, blueberries earned the name of superfruit due to being a rich source of anthocyanins—an effective antioxidant.
-Anthocyanins are also responsible for the colour of blueberries—dark red, blue and purple pigments.
+Anthocyanins are also responsible for the color of blueberries—dark red, blue and purple pigments.

 However, the term superfruit can be misleading in the nutritional world—high antioxidant levels do not guarantee high effectiveness, as was allegedly the case for blueberries.
 Nonetheless, numerous studies have now confirmed vascular, neurological, immune and glycemic health benefits, just after one dose of blueberries.
 To achieve these health outcomes, we recommend consuming either fresh, frozen or freeze-dried wild blueberries.

 Blueberry Extract—What Is It?
 How Can You Use Blueberry Extract?